vtex/react-hook-form-jsonschema/README.md

   - `textArea`: Type used for `<textarea>`
 - `path`: Path in the jsonschema this input is validated against.
 The path is always in the form: `#/some/child/data/field/here` where `#` represents the root of the schema, and the `some/child/data/field/here` represents the tree of objects (from `some` to `here`) to get to the desired field, which in this case is `here`.
 - `name`: The last object/data field name in the tree.
 In the case of `#/some/child/data/field/here` the name value will be `here`.
-- `isRequired`: indicates wether the field is required or not.
+- `isRequired`: indicates whether the field is required or not.
 - `formContext`: If you want to access internal react-hook-form context use this
 - `getError()`: Returns an `ErrorMessage`, which has the following format:
   - `{message: ErrorTypes, expected: ErrorMessageValues}`
   - **`ErrorTypes`**, is an enum, with the following values:
     - `required`: the field is required to be filled
-    - `maxLength`: maximum lenght of string input was surpassed
+    - `maxLength`: maximum length of string input was surpassed
-    - `minLength`: minimum lenght of string input was not met
+    - `minLength`: minimum length of string input was not met
     - `maxValue`: maximum value of number input was surpassed
     - `minValue`: minimum value of number input was not met
     - `pattern`: the pattern or type defined in the schema was not met